Nano Banana Prompts for Landscapes (2026)

 1. No Foreground Element

 The most common mistake.
 "Mountain landscape at sunset" produces a flat scene with no depth.
 Adding "moss-covered rocks in foreground" transforms it.
-Every landscape prompt should have a foreground.
+Every landscape prompt should have a textured foreground element.

-Unless you are shooting a tropical beach, midday sun produces flat, harsh, shadowless landscapes.
+Unless you are generating a tropical beach or desert scene, midday sun produces flat, harsh, shadowless landscapes.
 Golden hour, blue hour, dawn, and overcast light all produce more dramatic and atmospheric results.
+Always specify time of day.

 3. Generic Sky Descriptions